 WPI’s online Master of Science in Computer Science delivers a solid foundational breadth in computer and communication networks, algorithms, and data management, combined with an opportunity to customize the program through electives that deepen understanding in a specialized area, like cybersecurity.

-By the end of this program, all graduates will be able to:
+By the end of your online MS in Computer Science, all graduates will be able to:

 - Understand the mathematical foundations of computing